Navid200/xDrip/docs/Updates.md

 ![](./images/CheckForUpdate.png)

 If there has been an update in your update channel, it will be downloaded into your Download folder, and you can install it by tapping on it.

-To update to a release that is not in your update channel, please continue to read.
 <br/>

 ---